Both Full Frame AND Micro Four Thirds (On a Budget)?

 - silverlightphotoco

-First of all, I think each sensor size has strong areas and weak areas...and some areas where they just can't compete.
-Yet, for some reason, in the world of media production, filmmaking and "content creation" this battle between camera formats (sensor sizes) has often involved heated debates.
-The horrendous insults and peer pressure of this battle have pressured people to take "sides" (and most have found themselves firmly aligned with one format or the other).
-To remedy this, I'm considering using both formats.
-If you've seen my lens-sensor settings tests of budget CAMERAS, you'll know I've been using M43.
-However, the lenses I use are usually old, full-frame Nikon F-mount lenses...so using those on full-frame won't be an issue (unless I need autofocus).
-Other than the cost, I'm kind of excited about this approach, as I think it can not only make people argue less (because we can experience the benefits of both formats) but it will also help us be better prepared to handle any shooting situation we may face.
+If full-frame cameras weren't so expensive (here's a list of affordable full-frame cameras) wouldn't everyone just buy full-frame cameras?
+Well, as of now cost is still the problem, but if it were not that's a good question.
+However, I think each sensor size has both strong areas and weak areas, and some where they just can't compete with each other; so I think people would buy both.
+But, for some reason in the world of media production, filmmaking and "content creation" this battle between camera formats (sensor sizes) has often involved heated debates.
+The horrendous insults and peer pressure of this battle has pushed people toward taking "sides" and most have found themselves firmly aligned with one format or the other!
+To address this, I've been considering using both formats.
+If you've seen my lens-sensor settings tests of budget cameras, you'll know I've been using Micro Four Thirds.
+Yet, most of the lenses I use are old, full-frame Nikon F-mount lenses...and so using these on a full-frame sensor won't be a problem (unless I start to think I need autofocus).
+So now, other than the cost of full-frame cameras, I'm excited about this approach, and I hope it can not only make people argue less (because we'll experience the benefits of both formats) but also help us to be prepared for any shooting situation we encounter (which is the goal after all).

-In my opinion, if you're just starting out (or are just on a limited budget and/or just want to travel lighter) Micro Four Thirds makes a lot of sense...especially if you want to "always shoot with (at least) 2 cameras" like I prefer to.
-The price of the cameras and lenses is much cheaper than full-frame, so you can build a budget 2 or 3 camera kit for MUCH less.
-Yet, there are some things smaller sensors just cannot do.
-They can't blur the background as easily (when you really need to) and in low-light, Micro Four Thirds sensors NEED a 1.4 lens.
-The good thing is micro 4/3 cameras are often more compact and lightweight, making them ideal for on-the-go shooting.
-They also provide a crop factor that can be advantageous for telephoto work.
-Conversely, full-frame cameras excel in low-light situations and offer a wider field of view, which can be crucial for certain types of storytelling.
+In my opinion, if you're just starting out (or are just on a limited budget and/or just want to travel lighter) Micro Four Thirds can make a lot of sense (especially if you want to "always shoot with (at least) 2 cameras" like I do).
+The prices of the camera bodies and lenses are much cheaper than their full-frame equivalents, and so you can build a 2 or 3 camera system for much less.
+Yet, there are some things that smaller sensors just cannot do.
+They can't blur the background as easily (when you need to).
+Then, in low-light situations, certain Micro Four Thirds sensors (GH4, G7, G85, GX85) really need an f/1.4 lens.
+Full-frame cameras on the other hand, usually work better in low-light situations and have no trouble blurring the background with most lenses...but there are some downsides.
+Full-frame camera bodies are getting smaller (see the LUMIX S9) but the lenses are not only bigger, heavier, and less portable, but they've been way more expensive (though there are a few new brands working on solving this).
+There are lots of things to compare though, so let's do details.

 Comparison of Formats